BY: T. Franklin Murphy | December 2018 (edited October 23, 2021)

-The differences between people give partners an opportunity to build trust and security.
+The differences give partners the opportunity to express appreciation, building trust and security.

 We don’t all respond the same—I may be attracted while you are repelled.
 Accepting and allowing differences improves relationships—and politics.
 Differences expose insecurities, threatening stability.
 Naturally, when two people agree on everything, there is little conflict.
 Exact matches are a fantasy.
 Successful relationships must skillfully work through differences.

 The fear is unrealistic; unresolved conflicts can destroy a relationship.
 Two unhealthy approaches commonly used when faced with normal disparities are to abandon individuality through always sacrificing personal aspirations and needs or attacking any opposing any difference in opinion, action, or desire, utilizing tools of manipulating, berating and criticizing.